discdiver/pachy-vid/example.md

 There's lots to checkout in the Pachyderm dashboard, so have a look around!

 ## Step 6: Keep building!
-You've seen just how easy it is to set up a Pachyderm pipeline that takes in video files, manipulates them, and outputs new image files.
+You've seen just how easy it is to set up a Pachyderm pipeline that takes in video files and outputs image files.
 You've also had a quick look at the Pachyderm dashboard.
 Now you can go forth and make image slices from your favorite home videos to put on holiday cards, bibs, or banners.

 To make changes to *frames.py* or *frames.json* and iterate quickly, check out the [Pachyderm Workflow](/pachderm_workflow.md) document.